caseymcgon/NFLPlayoffFantasyFootball/README.md

 ### 2023: Revert to Jupyter Notebook (due to late start & lack of time before beginning of playoffs to spin up web app)
 - Switched from webscraping to using the nflscrapy API (since ESPN changed their format of their pages)
-- Added some additional data analysis (actually compute "standings" table & find the optimal team's scoring)
+- Added some additional data analysis (actually compute 'standings' table & find the optimal team's scoring)

 ### 2024: Back to Streamlit
 - Created a multpage app to host all things for the project, as opposed to disconnected smaller web apps (new streamlit feature)